 Crossing of the San Antonio & Aransas Pass Railway, the Houston Belt & Terminal Railroad, and the International & Great Northern Railroad

-Tower 84 first appears in Railroad Commission of Texas (RCT) records in the 1911 RCT Annual Report where it is listed as an electrical interlocker at location "Houston" with 36 functions, but with no authorization date, controlling a junction of the San Antonio & Aransas Pass (SA&AP), Houston Belt & Terminal (HB&T), and International & Great Northern (I-GN) railroads.
-This information is repeated in subsequent annual reports until the 1917 report, which lists it as having 34 functions, but still no authorization date.
-Finally, in the 1924 annual report, Tower 84 is listed with an authorization date of February 18, 1918 and 35 functions.
-The 1925 and 1926 reports repeat this same data, but the 1927 report lists the authorization date as August 10, 1910 and the number of functions as 46.
-The 1928 report further augments this information by listing the location as "Houston (Walker Ave.)".
-Perhaps confusion over the large number of Houston area interlockers (and occasional erroneous information about them in RCT annual reports) motivated RCT to add the "Walker Ave." designation.
+Tower 84 first appears in Railroad Commission of Texas (RCT) records in the 1911 RCT Annual Report where it is listed as an electrical interlocker at location "Houston" with 36 functions (but no commissioning date) controlling a junction of the SA&AP, HB&T, and I-GN railroads.
+This information is repeated in subsequent annual reports until the 1917 report, which lists it as having 34 functions, but still no commissioning date.
+Finally, in the 1924 annual report, Tower 84 is listed with 35 functions and a commissioning date of February 18, 1918.
+The 1925 and 1926 reports repeat this data, but the 1927 report lists 46 functions and an authorization date of August 10, 1910.
+The 1928 report updates the location to "Houston (Walker Ave.)"; presumably confusion over the large number of Houston area interlockers (and occasional erroneous information about them in RCT annual reports) motivated RCT to add the "Walker Ave." designation.
 Whatever the case, this was apparently not the only designation used.
-In the book The Southern Pacific Guide Texas and Louisiana Lines, author David M. Bernstein refers to Tower 84 as being at "Rusk Ave."
+In the book The Southern Pacific Guide Texas and Louisiana Lines, author David Bernstein refers to Tower 84 as being at "Rusk Ave."
 Bernstein mentions that the functions of Tower 84 (along with those of Towers 116 and 116A) were consolidated into Tower 117 on June 1, 1971, and that on April 17, 1983, the functions of Towers 81 and 84 were transferred to HB&T's Traffic Operations Center at Houston Union Station.
-Bernstein lists 1988 as the date Tower 84 was "retired", but this apparently refers to Tower 84's interlocking functions.
-Presumably, the actual tower structure has been gone for a long time; we have uncovered no one who remembers the tower and no photos of it are known.
-Fortunately, the precise location of Tower 84, where the SA&AP crossed Walker Avenue, can be determined from the 1924 Sanborn Fire Insurance Map of Houston.
+Bernstein lists 1988 as the date Tower 84 was "retired", but this may refer only to Tower 84's interlocking functions.
+The fate of the Tower 84 structure is unknown, but its precise location, where the SA&AP crossed Walker Avenue, can be determined from the 1924 Sanborn Fire Insurance Map of Houston.

 Historic Map, Tower 84